skellis46/slipbox/somatic practices, interoception and evidence.md

 > ... science in somatic discourse represents a form of homogeneous, nonhistoricized, almost eternal truth.
 In sum, the scientific discourse used in somatic practices is not necessarily a guarantee of the scientific value of the work engaged in, and even less so of the potentially scientific attitude of its author.
 The function of science is neither to introduce doubt, nor to situate somatics within current scientific debates.
 Somatics does not depend on traditional scientific procedure that would require the description of experiments, the determination of the limits of validity of an argument, or the possible presentation of contradictory hypotheses.
 The function of science within somatics is to foster belief.[@ginot-2010-shusterman p.15] ^fd4fbc

+It's as if Ginot is swiping both at somatics and science.
+Quite amazing.

 > Somatics induces us to believe in the "scientific," universal, and "provable" nature of experience, in order to provide a stable collective context for what is fundamentally an unstable, highly individualized experience.[@ginot-2010-shusterman p.15]
+- noting here that just how many claims (and how varied they are) is I would propose evidence of how individualized it is (also lack of debate)

 Regardless of whether or not Ginot's critique is accurate (and I suspect there is value for us as a field in imagining that it is), somatic practices -- on the pages of this journal and elsewhere -- is not shy about making some bad-ass claims about its efficacy.
 They are everywhere, and we are believers ... (following on from Ginot)